thayne-allen/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+A function is a tool used to manipulate data.
+A method is a function used inside of another function as one of it's properties.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.